 Insuring your modifications

-If you have done any modifications to your four wheel drive, you should get them insured.
+If you have done any modifications to your 4WD, you should get them insured.
 This includes everything from a new sound system through to a bull bar, upgraded seats, alarms, LPG systems, engine modifications, tyre and rim upgrades and the list goes on.
 These things are often worth just as much as your vehicle over a few years of modifying, and if they aren’t included in your policy then you can get a serious shock!

 Insure your gear inside the car!